 - Income tax return due date for assessee not liable to file Transfer Pricing Report changed from existing September 30th to October 31st

-- Further due date for various forms such as tax audit report, Minimum Alternate Tax (MAT) certificate, Transfer Pricing Report etc. has also been changed to one-month prior to due date of filing of its Income tax return.
+- Further due date for various forms such as tax audit report, Minimum Alternate Tax (MAT) certificate, Transfer Pricing Report etc. has also been changed to one month prior to the due date of filing of its Income tax return.

 - Turnover threshold for tax audit increased to ₹50 million (~$714,000) from ₹10 million (~$140,000) for businesses carrying out less than 5% business transactions in cash